EMOD-Hub/emodpy-workflow/docs/tutorials/running_emod.md

-# Learn how to run EMOD
+# Learn how to run EMOD using emodpy-workflow

+## Assumptions

 - Run_scenarios vs run
 - Run baseline